agile-ts/documentation/docs/main/StyleGuide.md

 :::

+A good frontend architecture isn't installable via npm and even AgileTs cannot solve this problem on the go.
+Planning and building a well-structured application requires a lot of time and effort.
+At the beginning, it may not seem appealing to invest time in a good structure as it will prevent you from getting everything up and running as quickly as possible.
+However, a clear structure and consistent plan saves you a lot of headache and will certainly pay of in the end.
+You'll be able to better plan for scaling, avoid unnecessary refactoring sessions and understand the app hierarchy without having to re-learn every component or service every time you need to update existing code for a new feature.

+So how does a good structured application looks like?
+Well that depends on many factors and to be honest there exists no right or wrong.
-Every developer has their individual unique code style and ways of structuring their frontend applications.
+Every developer is an individual that has different code styles and visions for their applications

-None of these structures are wrong.
-As long as you can work with them, that is fine.
-However, if you haven't figured out a good application structure yet, or you want to expand your knowledge, we have prepared some Style Guides for you.
+However, to give you some inspiration we have prepared some `Style Guides`.
 These guides give you a basic idea of possible structures for frontend applications using AgileTs as State Management Framework.
 Feel free to choose one of them and adapt it to your needs.

-If you have your own unique method for structuring your frontend application with AgileTs, feel free to share it with us in this article.

 ## 🚀 Inspiration 1